codersclub/DRKB/multimedia/filter/dither/24bit_dithering/index.md

       error2R := AllocMem((bmpS.Width + 2) * sizeof(integer));
       error2G := AllocMem((bmpS.Width + 2) * sizeof(integer));
       error2B := AllocMem((bmpS.Width + 2) * sizeof(integer));
-      {dx holds the delta for each iteration as we zigzag, it'll change between 1 and -1}
+      {dx holds the delta for each iteration as we zigzag, it will change between 1 and -1}
       dx := 1;
       for y := 0 to bmpS.Height - 1 do
       begin